My Financial Independence Plan

 So, while the process of asset accumulation has served us well, I am now seriously thinking about asset decumulation – how I’m/we’re going to earn income and draw down our portfolio in semi-retirement.

-When it comes to some semi-retirement goals, here are the ones I shared with Owen in support of our plan:
+When it comes to some semi-retirement goals and sources, here are the ones I shared with Owen in support of our plan:

-- We’re planning for financial independence/early retirement in a few years – say age 50.
+- We’re planning for financial independence/early retirement in a few years – say around age 50.

 - We expect/want to work part-time after age 50 for a few years, to see if we like that and can afford semi-retirement between the ages of 50-55.
 We’ll want to keep our bodies and minds active.